 Why quality Roofing material is essential for your roof replacement

 In theory, roofs are lifetime products.
-But there hasn’t been a roof built yet that hasn’t eventually needed repair or replacing.
+But a roof hasn’t been built yet that hasn’t eventually needed repair or replacing.
 When that inevitability comes home to roost, McCoy Roofing has you covered.

 No matter what type of roof you have.
-McCoy works with a network of trusted manufacturers and suppliers to access the specific material or system you need.
-Most importantly, McCoy has the experience and expertise to install your roof right the first time using McCoy’s 5-step Installation Process.
+McCoy Roofing works with a network of trusted manufacturers and suppliers to access the specific material or system you need.
+Most importantly, McCoy Roofing has the experience and expertise to install your roof right the first time using McCoy’s 5-step Installation Process.

 Weather is a roof’s biggest adversary.
 Hail storms and wind storms can weaken the integrity of shingles, flashing and underlay.
 As damage gets repeated exposure to the elements, a roof loses structural soundness.
 Then, it’s only a matter of time before problems become more than just aesthetic and require professional attention.

-“Humidity also plays a huge factor,” said McCoy Roofing CEO Adam McCoy, who learned the trade from his father and company founder, John McCoy.
-“I can’t tell you how many winters and springs we get calls from people saying, ‘Hey, I have leaks inside my home.'”
+“Humidity also plays a huge factor,” said McCoy Roofing Co-Owner Lee McCoy, who learned the trade from his father and company founder, John McCoy.
+“I can’t tell you how many winters and springs we get calls from people saying, ‘Hey, I have leaks inside my home.’”

 Age is a culprit with any roof.
 After enough time, roofs tend to wear out or fall apart, regardless of the material or brand or installer.

 Then there are health-safety concerns with older roofs that have asbestos shingles.
 By city code, McCoy Roofing cannot repair asbestos shingles in Omaha.
 On those homes or businesses, only new, non-asbestos roof replacements will do.